 If it helps, try to also understand why you feel that way.
 Finding the reason or purpose of why some things happen will, in no doubt, help you achieve acceptance much easily.
 Embrace all things as they come.

 Being honest with yourself helps you understand why you feel the things you feel.
 Take a step back and look at everything from a different view.
 Say to yourself that this is what you feel right now.

 - Related Posts: Here’s Why Self-reflections Are Good For Your Development

 Give it some power to exist.
 If you deny that you feel that way, it simply implies that you are resisting yourself from moving on.
 How can you move on when you don’t want to acknowledge how you feel?

-Give that emotion some acknowledgment, and do not discredit what you feel because we are human.
 Denial is not helpful.
 We feel what we feel, and we can’t stop it.
 We can only try to understand and make the most out of it.

 Be Patient With Yourself

-Yeah, all of this might seem easier said than done.
+Yes, all of this might seem easier said than done.
 So, this is why you have to have patience.
 More importantly, when your emotions are heavier ones like grief, sadness, or depression.
 It will take longer days to finally learn to accept those emotions.
 So, let all those come and address them mindfully.

 Give yourself some time to think and analyze all of it, and respond to those with compassion and understanding.